Lufengosaurus: Classification

 Young originally assigned Lufengosaurus to the Plateosauridae of the suborder Prosauropoda, noting that it stood close to Plateosaurus fraasianus.
 It is still sometimes considered a member of Plateosauridae, though some cladistic analyses have found it to be a member of Massospondylidae instead.
 This matches with our current knowledge of Lufengosaurus' anatomy, which has proven to be more similar to taxa like Coloradisaurus and Massospondylus than was previously thought, with Lufengosaurus formerly being considered to have more anatomical similarities with Plateosaurus.
 Lufengosaurus has historically had a maximum of three named species, only one of these being almost unilaterally considered valid nowadays: L. huenei.
 The other two species, L. magnus and L. "changduensis", are respectively considered a junior synonym and a nomen nudum.
 Specimens assigned to L. magnus in the past are now referred to the type species instead.

 Barret, Upchurch and Wang recovered Lufengosaurus as being the sister taxon to Gyposaurus sinensis in their 2005 cladistic analysis.
 A differing result was recovered from a cladistic analysis done by Fernando E. Novas and colleagues in 2011, which recovered the animal as the sister taxon to Glacialisaurus hammeri.
 This result was replicated by Oliver W. M. Rauhut and colleagues' 2020 analysis.
 A simplified version of the resulting cladogram, not showing the part including the Sauropodiform taxa, is shown below.

 Palaeobiology

 Like all early sauropodomorphs, Lufengosaurus had much longer hindlimbs than forelimbs and was probably bipedal.
 It was herbivorous, although it had sharp claws (with an especially large thumb claw) and teeth.
 These features have been used to support claims, the most recent by Cooper in 1981, that Lufengosaurus may have been at least partially omnivorous, but the sharp teeth witnessed in Lufengosaurus and other early sauropodomorphs are similar to those seen in iguanaian lizards – which are herbivorous.
 Alternatively, the claws may have been used for defense or raking foliage from trees.
 Embryos of this genus also represent the earliest evidence of vertebrate soft tissue preservation.
+Lufengosaurus likely engaged in parental feeding as a fully altricial animal, given that the bone development in its femora is closer to that of altricial pigeons than precocious chickens.